-New and/or poorly trained believers are often unaware that Christ, being a Jew, was just as obligated as any other Jew to comply with the law of the covenant that Yhvh's people agreed upon with God as per Exodus, Leviticus, Numbers, and Deuteronomy..
+New and/or poorly trained Christians are often unaware that Christ, being a Jew, was just as obligated as any other Jew to comply with the Old Testament, a.k.a. the Tanakh.

 ● Gal 4:4 . .
 But when the fullness of the time came, God sent forth His son, born of a woman, born under the law

 Christ underwent the ritual circumcision that the law requires for Jewish boys.